SamanAshoori/Data-Structures-Algorithms-MonoRepo/README.md

 This project is a hands-on exercise to build a fundamental data structure, the Stack, from scratch in Python.
 It also includes a practical application of the Stack to solve the classic "Balanced Parentheses" problem.

 ## My Learning Journey

-The primary goal of this project was to deepen my understanding of data structures by moving from theoretical knowledge to practical implementation.
+The primary goal of this project was to deepen my understanding of data structures by moving from knowledge to practical implementation.
 Building the Stack class and then immediately using it to solve a problem helped solidify concepts like LIFO (Last-In, First-Out) and how a stack's methods (`push`, `pop`, `peek`) are used in algorithms.

 ### The Power of Debugging